ZoneMinder/zoneminder/docs/faq.rst

 Although the example above describes changing states at different times of day, the same principle can equally be applied to days of the week or other more arbitrary periods.

 For an alternative method of time controlling ZoneMinder, forum user 'voronwe' has created a more interactive calendar style integration.
-Details of this can be found in this [http://www.zoneminder.com/forums/viewtopic.php?t=6519 forum thread].
+Details of this can be found in this `forum thread <http://www.zoneminder.com/forums/viewtopic.php?t=6519>`__.
 If you would like to find out more about this contribution please post on this thread.

 === How can I use ZoneMinder to trigger something else when there is an alarm? === ZoneMinder includes a perl API which means you can create a script to interact with the ZM shared memory data and use it in your own scripts to react to ZM alarms or to trigger ZM to generate new alarms.
 Full details are in the README or by doing 'perldoc ZoneMinder', 'perldoc ZoneMinder::SharedMem' etc.